Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Magnetic ordering

+All orders are commensurate.
+Only the order in Fig.\ \ref{fig:6orders}(a) has ordering vector $\mathbf{q} = 0$.
+Two of them are collinear out-of-plane configurations and four are noncollinear in-plane configurations.
+The latter involve rotations of spins by multiples of $\pi/2$ between adjacent Ce layers, which seem unnatural since there is no reason for the interlayer exchange interaction to favor such ordering---the exchange tensor would have to be strongly off-diagonal.
+One of the out-of-plane configurations and two of the in-plane configurations require very different exchange interactions between Ce layers separated by Rh(2)-As(1)-Rh(2) and by As(2)-Rh(1)-As(2).
+Again, there is no plausible mechanism for this.

-A double layer with nearest-neighbor interactions within the planes and between the planes and without magnetic anisotropy is equivalent to the $J_1$-$J_2$-Heisenberg model on the square lattice.
-While the configuration with antiparallel ferromagnetic (FM) layers in Fig.~\ref{fig:magnetic_order_As1_zero_field}(a) is quite natural for this model, the \emph{noncollinear} configurations in Figs.\ \ref{fig:magnetic_order_As1_zero_field}(b) and \ref{fig:magnetic_order_As1_zero_field}(c) do not occur as equilibrium states.
-Below, we analyze the symmetry of possible magnetic states that do not break translational symmetry, which applies to the first configuration but not to the other two.
-If one allows for translational symmetry to be broken the nonsymmorphic space group $P4/nmm$ leads to the appearance of irreps that mix even and odd parity, as recently studied by Szab\'o and Ramires \cite{szabo_superconductivity-induced_2024} for the simplest case that the unit cell is doubled.
+Also, only the $\mathbf{q} = 0$ order in Fig.\ \ref{fig:6orders}(a) corresponds to a pure irrep, namely, $A_{1u-}$, whereas the other five are neither even nor odd under all inversions and thus mix even and odd irreps.
+A pure irrep is preferred because mixed irreps generically lead to separate phase transitions where the OPs of different symmetries set in, for which there is no evidence for CeRh\textsubscript{2}As\textsubscript{2}.
+Note that if one allows for translational symmetry to be broken, the nonsymmorphic space group $P4/nmm$ leads to the appearance of irreps that mix even and odd parity, as recently studied by Szab\'o and Ramires \cite{szabo_superconductivity-induced_2024} for the simplest case that the unit cell is doubled.

+Next, we analyze the symmetry of possible magnetic states that do not break translational symmetry.
 The magnetic field at the $\mathrm{As}(1)$ and $\mathrm{As}(2)$ sites can be decomposed into components along the lattice axes.
 These components can be classified according to irreps, by checking the action of the operations from $D_{4h}$ on the local fields.
-Of course, the local field could, in principle, point in any direction but if it has in-plane and \textit{c}-axis components this would imply a state with mixed irreps, which is not expected generically.
+Of course, the local field could, in principle, point in any direction but if it has in-plane and \textit{z}-axis components this would imply a state with mixed irreps, which is not expected generically.
 The irreps for the $\mathrm{As}(1)$ and $\mathrm{As}(2)$ sites are shown in Fig.~\ref{fig:magnetic_order_As1_As2}.